Logo

 Is there a set $A\subset \mathbb{N}$ of density $0$ and a constant $c>0$ such that every graph on sufficiently many vertices with average degree $\geq c$ contains a cycle whose length is in $A$?

-Bollobás proved that such a $c$ does exist if $A$ is an infinite arithmetic progression containing even numbers.
-Erdős was 'almost certain' that if $A$ is the set of powers of $2$ then no such $c$ exists (although conjectures that $n$ vertices and average degree $\gg (\log n)^{C}$ suffices for some $C=O(1)$).
+Erdős was 'almost certain' that if $A$ is the set of powers of $2$ then no such $c$ exists (although he conjectured that $n$ vertices and average degree $\gg (\log n)^{C}$ suffices for some $C=O(1)$).
 If $A$ is the set of squares (or the set of $p\pm 1$ for $p$ prime) then he had no guess.

 Solved by Verstraëte [Ve05], who gave a non-constructive proof that such a set $A$ exists.